 Sabrina took a slow, steadying breath.
 “Yes.
 I think that would be a good idea.
 Thank you.”
 She stepped–well, more like floated–down from the rock she was perched on.
 Guzmania–or was it just Guzma?–offered her a hand, but she ignored it.
 The two of them turned to go inside, but before they left, probably-Guzma glanced back at Grimsley.
 “Hold up.
 You’re Fi’s friend, ain’t ya?”

 “I, uh…guess you could say that,” Grimsley replied.

 Another grunt.
 Apparently he did that a lot.
 “You don’t have to be this far out, you know.
 If you go around the back of the Shady House, you’ll be much closer to the crew.
 We don’t judge nobody out here.”

 “Oh, uh, thanks,” Grimsley replied without thinking.
 Did he really look that terrified of being judged?
-And he used to be some good at hiding his emotions.
-“I’m, um…think about it.”
+And he used to be so good at hiding his emotions.
+“I’ll, um…think about it.”

 Guzma nodded, and he and Sabrina walked away from the water, towards the Shady House.